ugrewer/APSIM_RotationTraining/docs/basic crop rotations.rst

 Results Interpretation
 ----------------------------------------
-As first step of the results interpretation, we will have inspect the Rugplot.
+As first step of interpreting results, we will inspect the Rugplot.
 The Rugplot visualises the progression of crops and fallows that occupy our field.
 Specifically, the bar on the left-hand side shows the field occupancy from the start of the simulation (top) towards the end (bottom).
 We can see that the simulation starts out with the state *"Fallow_postMB"*, as we had specified.